 Cala Goloritze is one of the most photogenic Sardinian beaches of its kind.
 Elected a UNESCO site in 1995, this is what paradise looks like.

-Beaches of East Sardinia - Tortoli
+East Sardinia - Tortoli

 Beaches Near Tortoli